steven-meehan/sm-blog/source/_drafts/art-roundup-2021-22.md

 ---
 title: Art Roundup, week of May 30th
-tags: []
+tags: [Artwork]
 categories:
   - [News]
 showKofiSuport: true
 ---
 Typically, people prefer to be comfortable.
-That's a broad and oversimplification, but it also a mostly true statement.
+That’s a broad and oversimplification, but it’s also an accurate statement.
 Given the choice between comfort and discomfort, people will normally choose the former.
-I've found that it takes a consious effort and application of will to force yourself to go through an unplesant situation, something like an awkward conversation, an intense workout, or pushing past the boundries of your skills.
-To improve as both a writer and an artist, I'm constantly pushing past my comfort zone.
-It's the only way that I'll get better.
-And this week's collection of art has a perfect example of the rewards that come with pushing myself, [Cape's View](https://www.deviantart.com/stevenmeehan/art/Cape-s-View-881060253).<!-- more --> At the time I wanted to try something more than what I'd been doing, so I decided to capture an image roaming about the darkened corners of my mind.
+I’ve found that it takes a conscious effort and an application of will to force oneself to endure an unpleasant situation.
+Whether it’s an awkward conversation, an intense workout, or pushing beyond one’s current skill set.
+To improve as both a writer and an artist, I’m constantly pushing past my comfort zone.
+It’s the only way that I’ll get better.
+And this week’s collection of art has a perfect example of the rewards that come with pushing myself, [Cape's View](https://www.deviantart.com/stevenmeehan/art/Cape-s-View-881060253).<!-- more --> A little while ago, I wanted to try somewhat more challenging than my standby.
+So, I tackled an image roaming about the darkened corners of my mind and transferred it to the digital page.

 Sit back and enjoy the artwork below and as always, click on any image below to get a better look at the picture.

 <div class="center">